Customer Onboarding: A complete guide

 From a cost perspective, on-demand training is a more efficient use of time and resources than ILT.
 The training material can be delivered on an ongoing basis and is easily scaled to reach larger groups as your company grows.
 Therefore, upfront costs for the initial design and creation of online learning materials can be amortized over time without requiring additional instructor hours.

-A self-service customer training option also means your customers can get started immediately.
+A self-service customer training LMS also means your customers can get started immediately.
 There’s no need to schedule live sessions or fly an instructor across the country.
 If instructors currently lead your onboarding process, you can likely significantly reduce or even eliminate the hours required of them.

 For example, an onboarding program of four one-hour instructor-led sessions could be reduced to zero or one session, while producing the same results.
 Customers using Skilljar have reported tripling their training productivity with the same headcount, freeing customer success managers (CSMs) to focus on customer health rather than delivering basic and repetitive training.